Michael Beazley, Secretary

 A Cincinnati native, Peg has worked for over 35 years in community development to revitalize urban neighborhoods and expand financial stability for low and moderate income families.
 Peg previously served as President/CEO of HCDC, Inc, the regional economic development agency for Hamilton County.
-Prior to HCDC, Peg was a senior vice president with PNC Bank, Peg is responsible for Community Development Banking operations across its 19 state footprint, helping to ensure innovative loans, investments, retail and small business products, financial education, grants and service leadership that meet the needs of low-moderate income neighbors and communities.
-Peg was previously the director of the City of Cincinnati Department of Community Development and Planning.
+Prior to HCDC, Peg was a senior vice president with PNC Bank, Peg was responsible for Community Development Banking operations across its 19 state footprint, helping to ensure innovative loans, investments, retail and small business products, financial education, grants and service leadership that meet the needs of low-moderate income neighbors and communities.
+Peg was also previously the director of the City of Cincinnati Department of Community Development and Planning.

 Peg is a recognized civic leader with service on many boards and committees, currently including Greater Ohio Policy Center’s Ohio Revitalization Steering Committee, LISC Local Advisory Board Executive Committee, Cincinnati Development Fund, Catalytic Funding Corporation of Northern Kentucky, Cincinnati Equity Funds, Cincinnati Center City Development Corporation (3CDC)’s Real Estate and Development Committee, Urban Land Institute Cincinnati District Advisory Council, Urban League of Greater Cincinnati, and Strategies to End Homelessness.